When do you measure impact?

 Create a data collection plan

-• From whom you want to collect data?
+- From whom you want to collect data?

-• Where and when?
+- Where and when?

-• How, using which methods?
+- How, using which methods?

-• How much data you need to collect to get a good and reliable picture of your audience’s experiences?
+- How much data you need to collect to get a good and reliable picture of your audience's experiences?

-• How can you integrate data collection into your existing workflows?
+- How you can integrate data collection into your existing workflows?

 Decide which research methods you can use

 Depending on what you want to measure, you can collect data using many different methods.
 Quantitative data are data you can count, while qualitative data are stories, opinions, etc. Ensure that whatever data collection method you choose, you obtain the type of data you need.
-Read more about research methods.
+Learn more about research methods.

-Collect baseline and longitudinal measurements where possible
+Whenever possible, collect baseline and longitudinal measurements

 Tip!
 Don't forget that you may already have certain data.
 For example, look at your social media usage statistics and engagement through comments and shares.